-Mallet finger is an injury to the end of the finger that causes it to bend inwards towards the palm.
+Mallet finger is an injury to the end of your finger that causes it to bend inwards towards your palm.

-You won't be able to straighten the end of your finger because the tendon connecting the muscle to the finger bone is stretched or torn.
+You will not be able to straighten the end of your finger because the tendon connecting the muscle to the finger bone is stretched or torn.

 Your finger will also be painful and swollen.
-In some cases, the tendon doesn't tear but a small fragment of bone breaks off the finger where the tendon is attached.
+In some cases, the tendon does not tear, but a small fragment of your finger bone breaks off where the tendon is attached.

 Mallet finger is a common sports injury.
 It can also happen after catching your finger on something.